sustainable-computing-io/kepler-model-server/model_training/README.md

 1. Fork `kepler-model-db`.

 1. Validate and make a copy by export command.
-Need to define `machine id`, `local path to forked kepler-model-db/models`, and `author github account`.
+Need to define `machine id`, `local path to forked kepler-model-db/models`, `author github account` and `benchmark type`.

     Run
     ```
-    ./script.sh export <machine id> <path to kepler-model-db/models> <author github account>
+    ./script.sh export <machine id> <path to kepler-model-db/models> <author github account> <benchmark type>
     ```

-    If you are agree to also share the raw data (preprocessed data and archived file of full pipeline), run
+    If you also agree to share the raw data (preprocessed data and archived file of full pipeline), run

     ```
-    ./script.sh export_with_raw <machine id> <path to kepler-model-db/models> <author github account>
+    ./script.sh export_with_raw <machine id> <path to kepler-model-db/models> <author github account> <benchmark type>
     ```

     - set `NATIVE="true"` to export natively.
+    - Benchmark type accepts one of the values `sample`, `stressng` or `customBenchmark`.

 2. Add information of your machine in `./models/README.md` in `kepler-model-db`.
 You may omit any column as needed.
 3. Push PR to `kepler-model-db.